The Line, Saudi Arabia: Proposal

-The Line is eventually planned to be 170 km long.
-It could stretch from the Red Sea (approximately) to the city of Tabuk, and it could have up to nine million residents, resulting in an average population density of 260000 /km2.
-By comparison, Manila, the world's most densely populated city in 2020, had a density of 44000 /km2.
-The Line's design consists of two mirrored buildings with an outdoor space in between, having a total width of 200 m and a height of 500 m.
-This would make it the third-tallest building in the country, after the Abraj Al-Bait Clock Tower and the Jeddah Tower, and approximately the 12th-tallest building in the world.
+The Line was planned to extend 170 km from near the Red Sea to the city of Tabuk, and to accommodate up to nine million residents, with a projected average population density of 260000 /km2.
+This was six times that of Manila, the world's most densely populated city in 2020 (44000 /km2), and over a fifth of that of the Kowloon Walled City (1.2 million per square kilometre (3 million/sq mi)).
+The Line's design consisted of two mirrored buildings with an outdoor space in between, having a total width of 200 m and a height of 500 m.
+This would have made it the third-tallest building in the country after the Abraj Al-Bait Clock Tower and the Jeddah Tower, and approximately the 12th-tallest building in the world.

-The plan is for the city to be powered entirely by renewable energy.
-It will consist of three layers: one on the surface for pedestrians, one underground for infrastructure, and another underground for transportation.
-Artificial intelligence will monitor the city and use predictive and data models to find ways to improve daily life for its citizens, with residents being paid for submitting data to The Line.
+The city was to be powered entirely by renewable energy.
+It would have consisted of three layers: one on the surface for pedestrians, one underground for infrastructure, and another underground for transportation.
+Artificial intelligence would have monitored the city and used predictive and data models to find ways to improve daily life for its citizens, with residents being paid for submitting data to The Line.